toothpaste-main/deadflat/README.md

-# Deadlock flat-shading map mod — build guide
+# Deadflat -- Deadlock flat-shading map guide

 ## What this produces